Amnesty for all: Taliban promise to include all parties in govt

 That would be a marked departure from the last time the Taliban were in power, when women were largely confined to their homes.

-Meanwhile, spokesman for Taliban’s political office in Doha, Suhail Shaheen said the burqa is not the only hijab (headscarf) that (can) be observed, as there are different types of hijab not limited to burqa.
+Meanwhile, spokesman for Taliban´s political office in Doha, Suhail Shaheen said the burqa is not the only hijab (headscarf) that (can) be observed, as there is different types of hijab not limited to burqa.

 Thousands of schools in areas captured by the Taliban were still operational, he added.